MartinoCappuccino/ePharmaAnalytics/README.md

 ```

 ## Usage
-Open the notebook `Group_assignment_notebook.ipynb` and start running the cells.
+Open the notebook `Notebook.ipynb` and start running the cells.

 ## License
 Free to use